koji-project/koji/docs/source/writing_koji_code.rst

 understanding of Koji's architecture to be able to estimate how much work is still ahead of them.

+Koji is written to support a variety of platforms and python versions, with some portions of Koji supported over a larger set than others.
+When making changes, please be considerate of those :doc:`supported_platforms`.

 Task Flow
 =========